folio-org/okapi/doc/guide.md

 specified.
 This can be given implicitly by a reference to a Kubernetes config file with option `kube_config` or as config option `kube_server`.

+Note: in cases where there's no certificate for a HTTPS based Kubernetes API, then for Okapi to trust the server, configuration `http_client_trust_all` must be set to `true`.

 Okapi uses the Kubernetes service API to get information about endpoints of modules.
 These endpoints will be populated to Okapi discovery sub-system in a "refresh" operation.
 The refresh operation removes and adds relevant